nerdsupremacist/graphzahl-fluent-support/README.md

   ## Known Issues

-- We currently still crash when trying to resolve Relation Fields from the Property Wrappers.
-But I'm working on it!
+- Relation Fields depend on some query builder having run before, or they will crash otherwise.
+This is not ideal and should be solved
 - Paging for queries is not implemented yet

 ## Contributions